Everything You Need To Know About The

 Advertisement

 We asked T.Y.
-Steven Ip, MD, and Norman Rowe, MD, two plastic surgeons who specialize in breast procedures and reconstruction, all about the latest trend of nipping the nip.
+Steven Ip, MD, and Norman Rowe, MD, two plastic surgeons who specialise in breast procedures and reconstruction, all about the latest trend of nipping the nip.

 Who is getting these procedures?